 DEFINITION

-The osteopathic physician must effectively gather accurate, essential data from all sources, including the patient, secondary sources, medical records, and physical examination (including osteopathic structural examination), regardless of patient age or clinical setting.
+The osteopathic physician must effectively gather accurate, essential data from all sources, including the patient, secondary sources, health care records, and physical examination (including osteopathic structural examination), regardless of an individual’s unique characteristics.

 MEASURED OUTCOMES